Home

 The above links will give you detailed information and specific suggestions on the top nectar flowers and host plants to add to your garden for butterflies.
 Also, here is a butterfly garden plan I designed with some of the top butterfly plants.

-For a cheap garden that attracts butterflies, why don't you try growing the seeds yourself with one of the butterfly seed kits below......
+For a cheap garden that attracts butterflies, why don't you try growing the seeds yourself.....

-PLEASE NOTE: I have started these flowers from seed myself.
+PLEASE NOTE: I have started many of these flowers from seed myself.
 The Tropical Milkweed, Zinnia elegans and Zinnia lilliput are easy to start from seed and grow quickly.
 The perennial seeds are much slower to grow.
 The Swamp Milkweed seeds need to be refrigerated for 1 month first or sown in the ground in the fall.
 Here is the best method for starting seeds that I have found.

 Are you ready??........follow me into a garden for butterflies....